English 202C By Portfolio

 Please contact our office if you would like to pursue the English 202C by portfolio option.
 We will verify your eligibility and give you access to the electronic submission portal.

-Once you have been granted access, submit an Intent to Register Form [PDF] and a Brief Proposal to our office via the portal.
+Once you have been granted access, submit a Brief Proposal to our office via the portal.
 The Brief Proposal (3–6 pages) should provide a detailed explanation of the elective assignments you plan to write while on the job.
 Include a cover page with your name, employer name, and date.
 The body of the proposal should be double-spaced and use a standard 10–12-point font.
 The English department will review the proposal; if approved, you will be eligible to submit the rest of the documents required for the portfolio through the submission portal.

 Requirements